Abdu-khaled/Ansible-Labs/README.md

 # Ansible-Labs

-This repository contains a collection of Ansible labs organized into two main directories: `Ansible-Day1` and `Ansible-Day2`.
-Each directory includes files and subdirectories that demonstrate various Ansible concepts, such as playbooks, inventory management, variables, loops, conditionals, and more.
+This repository contains a collection of Ansible labs organized into three main directories: `Ansible-Day1`, `Ansible-Day2`, and `Ansible-Day3`.
+Each directory includes files and subdirectories that demonstrate various Ansible concepts, such as playbooks, inventory management, variables, loops, conditionals, roles, and more.
 Below is a detailed breakdown of the contents.

 ---